 While it is true that each patient’s nose is unique, there are some general differences between the shape of the male nose and the shape of the female nose.
 These differences may have some bearing on which rhinoplasty technique the cosmetic surgeon chooses.

 The nasal tip should also look different on men than on women.
 An aesthetically pleasing female nose will be slightly turned upward.
-The nasal tip for men should not have that upward turn, or rotation.
+The nasal tip for men should not have that upward turn or rotation.

 Another difference is the overall width of the nose.
 Female rhinoplasty patients often request a narrower nose when viewed from the front.
 This is not recommended for male patients.
-In fact, one certain giveaway of a man having had a rhinoplasty is if the sides of the nose appear hollowed out when viewed from the front.
+In fact, one particular giveaway of a man having had a rhinoplasty is if the sides of the nose appear hollowed out when viewed from the front.
 It is the sign of a cosmetic surgeon who narrowed the nose too much.

-Dr. Marin has many years of training and experience in understanding the differences between the most aesthetically pleasing male nose and the most aesthetically pleasing female nose.
+Dr. Marin has many years of training and experience understanding the differences between the most aesthetically pleasing male nose and the most aesthetically pleasing female nose.
 He can help men have a nose that properly fits the rest of the facial features.